dballaelliott/esplot/README.md

 ### Smoothing over time periods

-In our example, we have 51 time periods $t \in [-20,30]$; with confidence intervals and more than two groups these figures can get "crowded" fast!
+In our example, we have 51 time periods t = [-20,30]; with confidence intervals and more than two groups these figures can get "crowded" fast!
 Additionally, pooling coefficients can increase power and tighten confidence intervals.
 A set of point estimates that are *individually* insignificant can often be *jointly* significant.

 The argument `period_length` takes an integer and allows users to smooth individual estimates over larger time periods.